llcshappy/Monocular-3D-Human-Pose/README.md

     ./demo.sh

-### Baseline Network
-The code of Baseline Network was tested with Anaconda Python3.6 and Pytorch0.4.1.
-After install Anaconda and Pytorch:
-#### Step 1.
-Open the Baseline folder:

-    cd Baseline

-#### Step2.
-Training

-    ./train.sh

 #### Quick Demo
 You can run the following code to see the quick demo of **our trained Baseline Network**.